 The MVP approach helps you to learn which ideas (assumptions) work and what doesn’t work very early in the development process, making the MVP approach important to follow when creating a product for the first time, or if you create alternative versions of a product.

 The term Minimum Viable Product was invented in 2001 by the CEO of SyncDev, Frank Robinson.
-Since the term was self-explanatory and the approach made sense to project managers, it went viral immediately and it started to appear in popular books, such as The Lean Startup and the Business Model Canvas.
+Since the term was self-explanatory and the approach made sense to project managers, it went viral immediately and it started to appear in popular books, such as The Lean Startup (which pushes MVP software development) and the Business Model Canvas.

 The MVP approach was created to encourage project managers and start-up businesses to work smarter, not harder.
 This is to develop a product to test within the market with the least amount of effort, reducing the risk of working on additional features that don’t work, or features which customers simply don’t care about.